reguv760/react-scrollmagic-gsap/README.md

 This is a React conversion of a Parallax project in Vanilla JS from Dev V's [Youtube Tutorial](https://www.youtube.com/watch?v=nnigKgD1d8k&t=494s).

-Although this conversion has a couple bugs, this can be used to bootstrap future projects.
+This can be used to bootstrap future projects.

 This includes the following packages: